Silly-Bytes/hate-java/entry.md

 button for doing that, so if you have to do it, you must use the IDE so you can press the goddammit button!

 Trying to write a SOAP interface for a JSF application?
-No problem just click here and there!.
-But if you don't use the IDE you're pretty screwed because good documentation about how to actually **write** it, it's stupid or non existent.
+No problem, just click here and there!.
+But if you don't use the IDE you're pretty screwed because good documentation about how to actually **write** the feature, it's stupid or non existent.

 Documentation becomes optional if the IDE has button for doing it.